RavensbourneWebMedia/Dynamic-Web/sessions/08/README.md

 Parse is a *database-as-a-service* platform, owned by Facebook.

-Instead of building an maintaining your own server-side stack, you can use Parse.
+Instead of building and maintaining your own server-side stack, you can use Parse.

 > Focus on creating a beautiful end-user experience and let Parse take care of the rest.